grange85/ahfow-www/_posts/2016/2016-08-01-early-august-brithday-wishes-to-dean-and-stanley.md

 tags:
 - stan demeski
 description: >
   Happy birdthday to Luna's Dean Wareham (1st August) and former Luna drummer Stan Demeski (2nd August).
-Happy birthday Dean & Stan from AHFoW!
+Happy birthday Dean and Stan from AHFoW!
 ---
 <p class="lead">Just back from a fab and exhausting weekend at the always brilliant Indietracks festival and so lazily combining Dean and Stan's birthday wishes into one post!
-Happy birthday Dean & Stan from AHFoW!</p>
+Happy birthday Dean and Stan from AHFoW!</p>

 <p>&hellip; and so here's a bunch of pics when from when the two played together in the same band&hellip;</p>
 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/pictures/luna_promo92.jpg" "Luna<sup>2</sup> (1992)" %}